broadinstitute/cromwell/supportedBackends/aws/src/main/scala/cromwell/backend/impl/aws/README.md

 When a Cromwell task begins, the Cromwell backend will call the SubmitJob API of AWS Batch.
-From there, the backend will call the AWS Batch DescribeJobs API to provide status the the Cromwell engine as requested.
+From there, the backend will call the AWS Batch DescribeJobs API to provide status to the Cromwell engine as requested.

 Once the job is Submitted in AWS Batch, one of the EC2 instances assigned to the compute environment (a.k.a.
 ECS Cluster) with a running agent will